 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-You can read more about what do Paralegals and Legal Asst do here.
+Find out more about what Paralegals and Legal Assistants do at work.